 Next, you’re on to the Tunnel of Trees—a roughly 30-mile venture down one of America’s most beautiful fall drives.
 The narrow M119 road meanders alongside Lake Michigan, but since the leaves are so dense, you only get peeps of the blue waters from a select few overlooks.
 After the curvy drive, reward yourself with a meal at the Legs Inn, a 100-year-old restaurant specializing in Polish food.
 This cozy lodge is a Michigan icon.

 Since you’re already up there, why not take advantage of low season on Mackinac Island?
 This car-free island, a short ferry ride from the mainland, is jam-packed in the summer.
 Come fall, the lines for fudge and carriage rides dwindle.
 You’ll get leafy bike paths mostly to yourself.

 Lake Huron – Bruce Peninsula, Ontario, Canada

 There are so many places to experience Lake Huron, but one of the most scenic come fall has to be Ontario’s Bruce Peninsula.
 Just a three-hour drive northwest of Toronto, you’ll find this naturally stunning oasis.
-Crystal-clear blue waters, white sand beaches, rugged rock formations and lots of colorful leaves.
-Base your stay at Ancient Coast, a cozy B&B just outside of Tobermory with picture-perfect views of Flower Pot island.
+Crystal-clear blue waters, white-sand beaches, rugged rock formations, and lots of colorful leaves.
+Base your stay at The Orange Bicycle Guesthouse and Gardens, surrounded by beautiful grounds, comfortable rooms, and inviting atmosphere.
 In town, you’ll find great beer and food at Tobermory Brewing.

 Lake Erie – Lake Erie Shores and Islands